PEARL - X03DA:

 Photoemission and Atomic Resolution Laboratory

-The beamline is operational and partially open to general users, cf. User Information.
-Interested users are advised to contact the beamline scientist, email@example.com, before submitting a proposal.
+The beamline is operational and open to general users, cf. User Information.
+For further information please refer to our beamline article, or contact the beamline scientist, firstname.lastname@example.org.

-The PEARL beamline is operated by the Microscopy and Magnetism Group.
+The PEARL beamline is operated by the Molecular Nanoscience Group.
 It has been developed and funded in collaboration with a consortium of five Swiss research institutions.

 |Energy range||60 - 2000 eV|